DevExpress-Examples/how-to-bind-the-accordioncontrol-to-data-using-the-childrenselector-property-t596779/Readme.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# WPF Accordion Control - Bind to a data source that contains hierarchical data objects of different types
+# WPF Accordion Control - Bind to a Data Source that Contains Hierarchical Data Objects of Different Types

 This example binds the WPF [`AccordionControl`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl) to a hierarchical data structure that includes objects of different types.
 Use this technique when your data model does not expose a unified child collection (for instance, when parent and child objects do not share a common base class).

 The implementation leverages the [`ChildrenSelector`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector) property to retrieve child items at runtime.
 The standard [`ChildrenPath`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenPath) property cannot traverse mixed-type hierarchies.
 The [`ChildrenSelector`](https://documentation.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenSelector) property delegates child resolution to your custom logic.

-## Implementation details
+## Implementation Details

 ### Data Structure